dmiracle/upstream-test/README.md

 ## To do

-- add dev container branch
+- check for `project-path` and if it exists bail
+- check for existing repo and if it exits bail
-- add boiler plate projects
+- add entry to `templates.json` from cli
 - dry-run mode
-- cli